INTRODUCTION

 STRENGTHENING IMMUNITY

 A strong immune system helps protect against infections and illnesses and vitamin C is a crucial component of immune defence.
-Pineapples rich in vitamin C enhance white blood cell production, which strengthens the body’s ability to fight viruses and bacteria.
-The antioxidants in pineapples also reduce inflammation, helping the immune system function efficiently and keeping overall health in check.
+Pineapples are rich in vitamin C, which enhances white blood cell production and strengthens the body’s ability to fight viruses and bacteria.
+The antioxidants in pineapples also reduce inflammation, helping the immune system function efficiently and keeping overall health and wellbeing in check.
 Furthermore, the natural antimicrobial properties of pineapples contribute to preventing bacterial infections, making them an excellent food for overall immune resilience.

 AIDING DIGESTION WITH BROMELAIN